studentbias27/Daily-Task-Manager/README.md

 # Daily-Task-Manager
-A simple CLI-based daily task manager built with Python using JSON for persistent storage.
+A Python CLI task manager to track daily tasks with priority, status, and JSON-based persistent storage.